-Covid-19 has proven that business can be done online with people working from home.
+The Covid-19 pandemic has proven that business can be done online with people working from home.
 Interviews can be done online.
-Linkedin and Facebook Groups are great places to go to for referrals – my last few referred contractors all came from Linkedin.
+Linkedin and Facebook Groups are great places to go to for referrals – my last few referred contractors all came from Linkedin and my Malaysian network.

 I always introduce my own bookkeepers to my clients.
 They are overseas freelancers – all highly recommended by my overseas colleagues.
 Why wouldn’t I?
 At $25 an hour, it lowers the cost for my clients.
 (Just think about how much you would save!)
 All parties are happy – my clients have their books done at a much cheaper rate by better-qualified bookkeepers.
 The overseas freelancer is happy because he or she is paid more than they would get if they worked for a local business where they live.
 The tax agent is happy because they no longer have to suffer complaining clients which result from extra work being done because the books are not up to scratch (although he would be happier if you paid his bookkeepers, not a overseas freelancer!)

 It never ceases to amaze me how some business consultants can review a business without even asking to see the books.
 Yes, I can ask questions.
-The answers I receive should then be backed up financials.
-Figures don’t lie – unless, of course, you have not deliberately falsified your records (which my clients never do!)
+The answers I receive should then be supported by the financials.
+Figures don’t lie – unless, of course, you have deliberately falsified your records (which my clients never do!)
 Connect with me if you would like more information on this.
 I’m happy to do the introduction.
 How much longer do you want to keep running around like a headless chook.
 Grow your business, don’t grow your back office!

 How To Find Your Outsource Contractor

 The beauty with outsourcing is that you do not have to stick to just bookkeeping.
 You can outsource virtually any task.
-Covid-19 has proven that to be true.
+The Covid-19 pandemic has proven that to be true.

-The best part is outsourcing is that many contractors will work on a needs basis – you don’t have to have a full-time one.
+The biggest advantage of outsourcing is that many contractors will work on a needs basis – you don’t have to have a full-time one.
 Trusting someone whom you’ve never physically met is the hardest to overcome but not impossible to do.
 Like everything, it takes time to build up trust.
 The key is to start small.
 This will allow you to grow your business, not your back-office.

 You have 2 choices on how you do this: